casieee/sas-challenge-2024/README.md

 # Results
 - Best parameters were successfully identified through grid search.
-- Final model achieved strong predictive performance (see classification report in notebook for details).
+- Final model achieved strong predictive performance (see classification report in the [notebook](sas-challenge.ipynb) for details).